danaamundsen/dnaartists/_posts/template.md

 Post content goes here.

-Title of post should be formatted: YYYY-MM-DD-title.md with the date being the date posted and not the date drafted.
+Name of the file should be be formatted: YYYY-MM-DD-title.md with the date being the date posted and not the date drafted.

 Posts can be written in markdown (https://github.github.com/gfm/) or html.